Vettvangur/Vettvangur.IcelandAuth/README.md

 Vettvangur.IcelandAuth is an open-source .Net project intended to simplify integrating with the island.is authentication service.

-island.is's authentication service allows for authenticating icelandic nationals using digital certificates / Õslykill.
+island.is's authentication service allows for authenticating icelandic nationals using digital certificates / √çslykill.

 A prior contract with island.is is needed before usage, see https://island.is/#permit-884 and general information on the island.is authentication service can be found [here](https://island.is/um-island-is/innskraningarthjonustan/).